cloudflare/cloudflare-docs/content/constellation/platform/runtimes.md

 ### ONNX

+Constellation supports the [ONNX Runtime](https://onnxruntime.ai/).
 The Open Neural Network Exchange (ONNX) is an ecosystem supported by multiple technology companies and research organizations, defines open standards for machine learning, and makes open-source software for AI.

 The Open Neural Network Exchange (ONNX) is an ecosystem supported by multiple technology companies and research organizations, defines open standards for machine learning, and makes open-source software for AI.